Teletherapy

 Is teletherapy right for you?

 Teletherapy is relatively new for many people.
 And I understand if you’re wondering if it’s the best way for you to attend therapy.
-Because of the benefits I mentioned above, it works well for many people, including teens, adults, couples, and other relationships.
+Because of the benefits I mentioned above, it works well for many people.

 When teletherapy is not the right choice…